£

 7.1 Proper diagnostics and targeted repair

-7.2 Manufacturer or goodwill support
+7.2 Manufacturer goodwill and extended warranty

-• Extended warranty repairs.
+• Extended warranty repairs at a reduced cost.

-• Goodwill contributions to parts or labour.
+• Goodwill contributions toward parts or labour.

-• Software updates that improve reliability.
+• Software updates that improve SCR system reliability.

 7.3 Diagnostic‑led AdBlue solutions from Leicester Remaps